Zeus-Cloud-Team/kafka-bootcamp-instructions/README.md

   * use kafka ktables and ksql to join customer and transactions

 **Scenarios**
-* Stream joining - Join two streams of data that are flowing in, this is stream enrichment
+* Stream enrichment - Join two streams of data that are flowing in
+* KSQL - this is using a new technology from Confluent, although you could achieve the result but using java and data structures, bonus points to you if you can achieve this using ktables and ksql